CheesyHero/littleAdventureMap/README.md

 Sometimes your hero finds food and comes home with extra gold.
 Sometimes they get their butt kicked by goblins.

+I really wanted to learn more about databases and using code to interact with them.
+Additionally, I wanted to try and build a client/server relationship and learn more about networking.
+As a game designer, I am also told I should make an idle game as an easy project, and this is the idea I came up with that brings all three ideas together.

 - How It Works

 The project has two main programs: